-One of my biggest passions is to travel and if I could, I’d do it all year long.
+One of my biggest passions is travel, and if I could, I’d do it all year long.
 But traveling can be taxing for those of us over 50.
 We have to maneuver through crowded airports, squeeze ourselves into seats like sardines, and haul our luggage from planes into trains, buses, and automobiles.
 The actual “travel” part of traveling is what takes a toll on our heads, shoulders, knees, and toes.
 Still, nothing is more thrilling than getting on a plane and taking off to a fabulous destination.
 That’s why it’s best to travel light.

-If possible only take a carry-on
+If possible, only bring a carry-on bag

-What about those bulky winter clothes?
+What about winter clothes?

 When it’s cold it’s all about your jacket

-Find Columbia insulated jackets here.
+Find Columbia insulated jackets on Amazon here.

 You may also enjoy: 10 Winter Travel Tips for Baby Boomers